-Be it any kind of conflict regarding standing up to your boss, never abandon your sense of humor or your ability to look at issue in a good natured way.
+Be it any kind of conflict regarding standing up to your bullying boss, never abandon your sense of humor or your ability to look at issue in a good nature way.

 This will help you gain control over the issues and the occasion.
 Keep smiling no matter how grave the occasion is because it means you are in control.

 Standing up to your boss respectfully isn’t easy.
 A peaceful and a conflict free environment is everyone’s right and it is only in such an environment productivity can be at its best.